 Mast Cell Tumors

-How to Tell if a Mass Is Cancerous
+How to Tell if a Growth Is Cancerous

 Fine Needle Aspirate

 It is very difficult to prevent most lumps and bumps.
 Lipomas can be prevented, in part, by keeping your dog at a healthy weight.
-Most other lumps and bumps are out of a pet owner's control.
-The best you can do is to go over your dog's body once a month.
+Most other growths are out of a pet owner's control.
+The best you can do is to routinely feel your dog's body to identify any new masses.
 Make a note of any swelling or lump that you notice and bring it up to your veterinarian.
 Early intervention is key to treating any lumps that might be cancerous.